foundriesio/docs/source/tutorials/ibm.rst

 To interact with your FoundriesFactory you'll first need to download the necessary repositories, change the code and send it back to the server.

-First, navigate to `Foundries App`_, find your Factory and the source code.
+First, navigate to `Foundries.io App`_, find your Factory and the source code.

    .. figure:: /_static/tutorials/ibm/gitfoundries.png
       :alt: Device activation page